Category Mapping

 Map categories using AI

-You can map your categories using Mulwi's AI by simply clicking the Map Automatically button on the mapping's configuration page.
+You can map your categories using Mulwi's AI by simply clicking the Automatically Map button on the mapping's configuration page.

 We work tirelessly to make our AI category mapping as accurate as possible, but sometimes it may map your products into not the most suitable categories.
-Thus, always check the our AI's output and, if necessary, fix imperfect AI mapping manually.
+Thus, always check our AI's output and, if necessary, fix imperfect AI mapping manually.

 You can also preview how your products will be mapped in the feed by clicking the Validate & Preview button.